 - Central air and heating

-Propane is used by RVers, because it’s cheaper than gas, it’s available just about everywhere you travel, and it’s green.
+Propane is used by RVers because it’s cheaper than gas, it’s available just about everywhere you travel, and it’s a green fuel solution especially when traveling.
 There’s no shortage of propane on travels, and you can often pick it up at gas stations, home improvement stores, and RV parks during your travels.
-If you dry camp or boondock to destinations, using propane is an easy way to cook meals, take a shower, or stay warms for brief periods of time.
+If you choose to dry camp or boondock at destinations, using propane is a straightforward way to cook meals, take a shower, or stay warms for brief periods of time.

 Two of the most common issues with propane are leaks and regulator failures.
 The regulator controls the pressure of propane coming from the tank to appliances.
 Most regulators last eight to ten years.
 Once it fails, it must be replaced as there’s no way to repair it despite what you might read on the internet.

-You can smell propane when it leaks and most RVs and trailers come with detectors that help alert you to any issues with propane leaks.
+You can smell propane when it leaks, and most RVs and trailers come with detectors that help alert you to any issues with propane leaks.
+Make sure to test your carbon monoxide and smoke detectors before each trip, along with your propane detector to ensure you and your family are protected.

 Pro Tip: Any time you suspect a severe propane leak you cannot locate, you should evacuate your RV or trailer and call the authorities.
 Do not try to find the leak, open windows or do anything that could cause a spark or static that could ignite the propane.

 There are many ways to get power to your RV and propane is just one of the many conveniences you can take advantage of when parked.
-When you use propane, being aware of any leaks and using it responsibility is the key to having a safe RVing trip.
+When you use propane, being aware of any leaks and using it responsibility is the key to safe RVing